 You can then repeat for all the emails you want to customize (for example, Shopify provides emails for Order Notification, Shipping Confirmation, New Order, etc.).

 Don’t forget: If you’d like a done-for-you set of templates you can set up in under 10 minutes, you can download our template by clicking the button below.
+Button promoting downloadable email templates for Shopify setup in under 10 minutes.

 Final notes